mishoo/UglifyJS/README.md

 - `ie8` (default `false`) - set to `true` to support IE8.

+- `keep_classnames` (default: `undefined`) - pass `true` to prevent discarding or mangling of class names.

 - `keep_fnames` (default: `false`) - pass `true` to prevent discarding or mangling of function names.
 Useful for code relying on `Function.prototype.name`.
+If the top level minify option `keep_classnames` is `undefined` it will be overriden with the value of the top level minify option `keep_fnames`.

 ## Minify options structure